antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 </div>

 PyPy without JIT is "only" 2.3x slower than CPython, but when we enable the JIT, it becomes **much worse**.
-This happens becase of an exponential explosion of code paths seen by the JIT.
+This happens because of an exponential explosion of code paths seen by the JIT.

 In a normal compiler, an `if` statement is compiled as a diamond, and the